DV

 Strategy & risk

-BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while SGOV tracks ICE 0-3 Month US Treasury Securities Index using a treasury bond strategy.
+BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach.
+Beta is 0.98 for BND and -0.0029 for SGOV, indicating SGOV is less volatile relative to the market.

 BND beta0.98